Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 hans-isaacson-juT2kJPiLMY-unsplash.jpg

-A "ressourcerie " is a place dedicated to the re-use of objects, where anything that could still be useful is collected, repaired, recycled and resold at low cost.
-Unlike waste disposal centers, its aim is toprevent objects from becoming waste by giving them a second life.
-Resourceries are key players in the circular and solidarity economy, offering alternatives to overconsumption while creating back-to-work jobs.
+** A "ressourcerie"** is a dedicated to the re-use of objects, where anything that could still be useful is collected, repaired, valorized and resold at low cost.
+Unlike waste collection centers, its aim is toprevent objects from becoming waste by giving them a second life .
+Resourceries are key players in the circular and solidarity economy, offering alternatives to over-consumption while creating insertion jobs.

 hugo-clement-JGtPrdnMgQc-unsplash.jpg

-The concept was born in the 1990s in France, inspired by similar initiatives in Quebec and Scandinavia.
-The first ressourcerie was set up in Toulouse in 2000, with the support of ADEME (Agence de la transition écologique).
-Since then, the movement has gone from strength to strength, with over 500 structures in France today, playing a central role in reducing waste and supporting more responsible consumption.
+The concept was born in the 1990s in France, inspired by similar initiatives in Québec and Scandinavia.
+The first ressourcerie was set up in Toulouse in 2000, supported by ADEME (Agence de la transition écologique).
+Since then, the movement has gone from strength to strength, with now more than 500 structures in France, playing a central role in reducing waste and supporting more responsible consumption.

 Who are the players in France's ressourceries and recycleries?

-ressourceries and recycleries are associations or structures with a social vocation that collect, repair and resell second-hand objects.
+Ressourceries and recycleries are associations or structures with a social vocation that collect, repair and resell second-hand objects.
 Their mission?
-To extend the life of objects by preventing them from becoming waste.
+Extend the life of objects by preventing them from becoming waste.

 emmaus defi.jpg

-• Emmaüs: The Emmaüs network manages several ressourceries and recycleries in France with a social integration mission.
+• Emmaüs: The Emmaüs network runs several ressourceries and recycleries in France with a social integration mission.

-• Le Réseau National des Ressourceries et Recycleries (RNRR): Federates more than 180 structures in France.
+• Le Réseau National des Ressourceries et Recycleries (RNRR): It federates over 180 structures in France.

 • La Belle Recyclerie (Paris): Solidarity store that gives new life to used objects with a creative approach.